TrustworthyComputing/csaw_esc_2022/challenges/7r0j4n_2/README.md

   classes should not be affected.
 - **Detectability**: Limit the number of trojans to avoid detection.

+The target class for this attack is one of the ten output classes.
+You will need to determine which class is the target class as part of the attack.
  **You are not allowed to change the network architecture or weights file.**.

 ### Communication